vpon-sdk/vpon-sdk.github.io/jp/android/android-native.jp.md

 ---
 Here are some tips for you to get your advertising id:

-1. Search "advertising_id" from the log
+1. Search "advertisingId" from the log
 2. Check the advertising id in the Setting of your device